nagyist/Cloud-Services-for-iOS/README.md

 Everything in the SES architecture is expandable with Service Oriented Architecture.
 (SOA) Your enterprise can integrate with SES with the given API’s.

-SESClient Library is a logging and analytics library works with Smartface Enterprise Server (SES).
+SESClient Library is a logging and analytics library works with SES.

 ## Usage